Skip to content

 Which AI clients support MCP?

-MCP is now supported by a growing list of AI clients, including: - **Claude** (Desktop, Web, Code, and API) - **Cursor** — the AI-powered code editor - **VS Code** with GitHub Copilot - **Windsurf** — Codeium's AI IDE - **Zed** — the modern code editor - Various other developer tools and AI assistants Support is expanding rapidly as MCP becomes the industry default for tool integration.
+MCP is now supported by a growing list of AI clients, including: - **Claude** (Desktop, Web, Code, and API) - **Cursor** — the AI-powered code editor - **VS Code** with GitHub Copilot - **Windsurf** — Codeium's AI IDE - **Zed** — the modern code editor - Various other developer tools and AI assistants Support changes, so check the current documentation for your chosen client before setup.

 Do I need to be a developer to use MCP?

-No. The URL connector method in Claude's settings requires no technical knowledge — just copy a URL into a settings field.
-The only option that requires technical knowledge is the command-line setup for Claude Code, and that is aimed at developers by design.
+No. Claude's **Customize → Connectors** flow requires no command line: add a custom connector and paste its URL.
+The Claude Code setup is aimed at developers who prefer terminal configuration.
 If you want the simplest path to giving Claude real-world tools, use [ToolRouter's one-click setup](/connect).

 How is MCP different from ChatGPT plugins?

 ChatGPT plugins were a proprietary system built and controlled by one company.
-They required approval to publish, had limited discoverability, and were deprecated in 2024 in favour of GPT Actions. **MCP is an open standard** — any developer can build an MCP server, any AI client can connect to any MCP server, and no single company controls the ecosystem.
-The practical difference: MCP tools are more interoperable, more transparent, and built to outlast any single platform.
-A tool built to the MCP standard works with Claude, Cursor, VS Code Copilot, and any other MCP-compatible client — not just one.
+They required approval to publish, had limited discoverability, and were deprecated in 2024 in favour of GPT Actions. **MCP is an open standard** — any developer can build an MCP server, and clients can connect to servers when their supported transports, authentication, and features are compatible.
+The practical difference is interoperability across compatible implementations rather than dependence on one platform.
+Client support varies, so verify the transport, authentication method, and tool features required by your chosen client.

 B